Xiaomi Mi 6 overview

 QuickCharge 3.0 technology is used for fast charging.

-There is no application drawer and preinstalled apps are many, some from the Chinese bloatware not present in the global ROM.
-However, there are many interesting utilities, including compass, voice recorder and infrared remote control.
-Of particular importance among apps is the Security Center, where you need to provide autostart permission and disable the Battery Saver App for apps from which you need to receive push notifications.
-About apps you can also lock up some of them through a fingerprint reader or pattern with App Lock.
+There is no application drawer and there a lot of preinstalled apps and interesting utilities, including compass, voice recorder and infrared remote control.
+Of particular importance among the apps is the Security Center, where you need to provide autostart permission and disable the Battery Saver App for apps from which you wish to receive push notifications.
+About apps, you can also lock up some of them through a fingerprint reader or pattern with App Lock.

 There are also many ways to use the smartphone: with baby mode you can restrict the use of the smartphone to only selected apps, in non-disturbing mode, you can set timetables from notifications by scheduling them at certain times in selected days of the week, and one-handed mode lets you swipe from the home button to reduce the active screen portion to operate more easily in mobility.

 There are also many functions in the system, such as a great way to manage notification modes, double touch to awaken the screen, or even a floating circle called Quick Ball with which you always have access to various shortcuts.
 However, the two most peculiar ones are Second Space, which allows you to have a second user completely separate from the first, and Dual Apps that allows you to use two instances of the same app – very handy to handle two distinct users in messaging apps.

 Usefull apps to tune the phone